telefonicaid/perseo-fe/documentation/admin.md

 the limit (all the operations waiting in the buffer will result in error in this case).
 In addition, an DB alarm at `ERROR` level is traced in the logs.

-Moreover, in standalone mode (and *not* in replica set modde) the driver also use a couple of parameters: `checkDB.reconnectTries` and `checkDB.reconnectInterval` to manage DB connections retries in the case of connection problems.
+Moreover, in standalone mode (and *not* in replica set mode) the driver also use a couple of parameters: `checkDB.reconnectTries` and `checkDB.reconnectInterval` to manage DB connections retries in the case of connection problems.
 If the connection to the server fails in this case, then the driver